Parici75/python-poetry-bootstrap/README.md

 ## 📝 Documentation
 The template ships with a pre-built documentation structure for [Sphinx](https://www.sphinx-doc.org/en/master/), with [Autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) extension and the neat [Furo](https://github.com/pradyunsg/furo) them.
 Use the `update-doc` make target to populate documentation source, and adapt the `index.rst` and `conf.py` files as needed.

-Use a GitHub [Action](https://github.com/peaceiris/actions-gh-pages) to deploy the documentation on GitHub Pages.
+Use a [GitHub Action](https://github.com/peaceiris/actions-gh-pages) to deploy the documentation on GitHub Pages (see example [here](https://github.com/Parici75/statsplotly/blob/main/.github/workflows/sphinx.yml)).

 ## 🔩 Dissecting Makefile